Dieser Beitrag ist auch verfügbar auf:

 Thermal tableware for eaters with their own pace

-Hot food stays hot for longer (or cold food stays cool for longer) with the thermo function.
-Hot or cold water or crushed ice is poured in through large openings in the rim.
-Non-slip cushions close these openings securely and serve as handles.
-The bowl is non-slip and stable on the table thanks to the non-slip coating on the base.
+Hot food stays hot longer (and cold food stays cold longer) with the thermo function.
+Hot or cold water, or even crushed ice, is poured in through large openings in the rim.
+Non-slip pads securely seal these openings and serve as handles.
+Die Schale steht durch Antirutsch-Belag am Boden rutschsicher und stabil am Tisch.

 Plate with built-in “tilt effect”: For eating with just one hand and with limited motor skills